geopython/pycsw/docs/profiles.rst

 Enabling Profiles
 -----------------

 All profiles are disabled by default.
-To specify profiles at runtime, set the ``server.profiles`` value in the :ref:`configuration` to the name of the package (in the ``pycsw/plugins/profiles`` directory).
+To specify profiles at runtime, set the ``profiles`` value in the :ref:`configuration` to the name of the package (in the ``pycsw/plugins/profiles`` directory).
 To enable multiple profiles, specify as a comma separated value (see :ref:`configuration`).

 Testing
 -------